containerd/nerdbox/README.md

 ctr run -t --rm --snapshotter erofs --runtime io.containerd.nerdbox.v1 docker.io/library/alpine:latest test /bin/sh
 ```

+> #### macOS Tip
+>
+> Both erofs and nerdbox are defaults on macOS in containerd 2.2.
+They can be omitted
+> from the command line but are included here for consistency with Linux.
+>

 ### Rootless on macOS

 Root is not needed to run this on macOS, however, the containerd configuration